RA Job Description

 - Be knowledgeable concerning referral resources such as academic advising, counseling, medical attention, security, etc.

-Other duties & expectations as assigned.
+Other duties and expectations as assigned.